 For better or worse the digital transformation has changed the way we live and work.
 While the digital age has improved our productivity and connectedness, it has also opened up new avenues for attackers to steal from us, and spy on us.
-To combat modern-day threats like targeted ransomware and social engineering, we must look back to a defense strategy born in medieval times; the castle approach.
+To combat modern-day threats like targeted ransomware and social engineering, we must look back to a defense strategy born in medieval times; the castle approach, aka Defense in Depth.

 Defense in Depth Explained:

 If you wanted to breach a castle, you would have needed to circumvent many layers of security.
 Moats, ramparts, towers, and fire breathing dragons all would've stood in your way.
 If one security measure failed to prevent the breach, there was another measure in place to halt your advance.